Contractors in Oregon are required by the

 Jet offers straightforward payment plans with no down payment that no other company offers.
 Traditional insurance companies offer financing options with high down payments and high percentage APRs.

-Jet electronically files the bond to the Oregon Construction Contractor Board.
+Jet electronically files the bond to the Oregon Construction Contractors Board.
 A copy of the original bond will be sent to you for your records.

 The CCB requires new licensees to file the bond along with the application paperwork.
 You can file the application for a new license via fax, email, or mail.